Is 684 a good credit score?

 Can I get a home loan with a credit score of 684?

 The minimum credit score is around 620 for most conventional lenders, so you should be able to qualify.
 However, it’s worth noting that this credit score is not high enough to qualify for the best interest rates and terms on a conventional loan.

 You may want to work on improving your credit score before applying for a mortgage loan to potentially qualify for better rates and terms.
 Additionally, some lenders may have a higher minimum credit score requirement, so be sure to shop around and compare offers from different lenders.

 See also: 10 Best Mortgage Lenders for Good Credit

 Can I get an auto loan with a 684 credit score?

 Most auto lenders will lend to someone with a 684 score.
-However, if you want to ensure you qualify for the best interest rates, you will want to continue improving your credit score.
+However, if you want to ensure you qualify for a car loan at the best interest rates, you will want to continue improving your credit score.